Back in World War II, the 8mm Mauser rifle was a staple for German soldiers, but now may be a useful tool for you to use.

 Hunting With The 8mm Mauser

 The 8mm Mauser is an excellent choice for hunting medium sized game species such as the whitetail deer, Blacktail Deer, Mule Deer, Wild Boar and Feral Hogs, Big Horn Sheep, Mountain Goats, Antelope and, Black Bear.
+Our APEX conscious hunting retreat partners recommend the rifle there.

 By combining heavy bullet weights with careful shot placement, it is even suitable for use on large game species such as Elk, Moose, Buffalo, and Musk Ox due the heavier weight bullet’s high sectional density which provides deep penetration.